-The present document is an updated version of deliverable D5.2 [1] submitted in December 2016, on the guidelines for content, structure and output for our Extended Software Development Workshops (ESDWs).
-These guidelines are intended to be a living document which evolves to reflect experience gained in running the Extended Software Development Workshop (ESDW)s and thus they are subject to further revision based on the outcomes of each year's activities, with this present document being the third iteration.
-This updated version of the guidelines, valid from January 2018 to March 2019, will help to ensure that the workshops run consistently across the scientific Work-Packages (WPs) and meet the quality standards for E- CAM software.
+The present document is an updated version of deliverable D5.3 [1] submitted in the beginning of 2018, on the guidelines for content, structure and output for our ESDWs.
+These guidelines are intended to be a living document which evolves to reflect experience gained in running the ESDWs and thus they are subject to further revision based on the outcomes of each year's activities, with this present document being the fourth iteration.
+This updated version of the guidelines, valid from April 2019 to March 2020, will help to ensure that the workshops run consistently across the scientific Work-Packages (WPs) and meet the quality standards for E-CAM software.